Intuitive Contrasting Map for Antonym Embeddings: Introduction

 Other researchers try to develop novel approaches that are not heavily relying on the distributional hypothesis.
 For example, \cite{schwartz2015symmetric} introduce word-level vector representation based on symmetric patterns and report that such representations allow controlling the model judgment of antonym pairs. \cite{chen2015revisiting} develop special {\em contrasting embedding framework}. \cite{nguyen2017distinguishing} train a neural network model that exploits lexico-syntactic patterns from syntactic parse trees to distinguish antonyms.

-These works are also based on the assumption that antonym-distinguishing information is not captured by modern word embeddings.
-However, to our knowledge, this assumption was never proven.
+All works mentioned above were based on the assumption that antonym-distinguishing information is not captured by modern word embeddings.
+However, this assumption is frequently questioned in the last several years. \cite{vulic2018specialising} and \cite{vulic2018injecting} show one can inject information on hyponyms, hyperonyms, synonyms, and antonyms to distinguish the obtained embeddings using additional linguistic constraints, see \cite{mrkvsic2017semantic}.
+Moreover, \cite{etcheverry2019unraveling} come up with a two-phase training of a siamese network that transforms initial embeddings into the ones that clearly distinguish antonyms. \cite{ali2019antonym} develop an architecture of a distiller that extracts information on antonyms out of the pre-trained vectors.

 In this work, we demonstrate that Word2Vec \cite{mikolov2013efficient}, GloVe \cite{pennington2014glove}, and especially FastText \cite{bojanowski2017enriching} embeddings contain information that allows distinguishing antonyms to certain extent.
-This information is encoded in the geometry of the obtained vector space and could be extracted out of the resulting embeddings without any changes in the training procedure.
-We also propose a methodology that could be further used for the research of the resulting vector space geometry.
-Provided data for training, it could be used further to extract other semantic aspects of words out of the obtained embedding space.
+This information is encoded in the geometry of the obtained vector space.
+We propose a very simple and straightforward approach for the extraction of this information.
+Similarly to \cite{etcheverry2019unraveling} it is based on a siamese network, yet does not require a two-phase training and is more intuitive than the one proposed in \cite{ali2019antonym}.
+We also show that this approach could be used further to extract other semantic aspects of words out of the obtained embedding space with ease.

-The contribution of this paper is as follows: \begin{itemize} \item we demonstrate that modern word embeddings contain information that allows distinguishing synonyms and antonyms; \item we propose a method that could be trained on a small labeled sample of synonyms and antonyms and produce new embeddings, that highlight this information on synonyms and antonyms for a vast share of vocabulary; \item we demonstrate that concatenation of these new embeddings with original embeddings improves the performance on the downstream tasks that are sensitive to synonym-antonym distinction. \end{itemize}
+The contribution of this paper is as follows: \begin{itemize} \item we demonstrate that modern word embeddings contain information that allows distinguishing synonyms and antonyms; \item we show that this information could be retrieved by learning a nonlinear manifold via supervision provided by a small labeled sub-sample of synonyms and antonyms; \item we demonstrate that concatenation of these new embeddings with original embeddings improves the performance on the downstream tasks that are sensitive to synonym-antonym distinction. \end{itemize}